Things to Do in Granada: The 18 Best Places to Visit (All Highlights)

 It’s better to visit the Nasrid Palaces first and then continue with the Generalife and the Alcazaba with no rush.

 And if you want to visit more Granada attractions beside the Alhambra, you should definitely buy the Granada Card.

-It’s the best city pass to visit Granada and it’s valid for 3 consecutive days.
+It’s the best city pass to visit Granada and it’s valid for 2 or 3 consecutive days.